SystemFw/blog/content/staging/paxos-failures.md

    Otherwise if it times out, it will retry Phase 1 with a greater proposal number.

 Crystal clear, right 😛 ?
-When I first read this algorithm, I found it absolutely mistifying.
-It's not that the rules are particularly hard to follow, but... what are they for?
+It's not that the rules are particularly hard to follow, but... their purpose is mistifying.

 For example:
 - Why are there 2 phases?